initpy/go-book/functions.rst

 ====================
 Like with people, names don't matter that much.
 Do they?
-Well, yes, let's face it, they do matter, but what matters most is what they do, what they need, what they produce.
+Well, yes, let's face it, they do matter, but what matters most is what they do, what they need, what they produce (Yeah you!
+Get back to work!).

-In our previous example, we could have called our function add_one instead of add1, and that would still work as long as we call it by its name.
+In our previous example, we could have called our function **add_one** instead of **add1**, and that would still work as long as we call it by its name.
 What really matters in our function is:

 1. Its input parameters: how much? which types?
 2. Its output parameters: how much, which type?
 3. Its body code: What does the function do?

-We can rewrite the function's body to work differently, and the main program would compile without problems.
+We can rewrite the function's body to work differently, and the main program would continue to compile and run without problems.
 But we can't change the input and output parameters in the function's declaration and still use its old parameters in the main program.

-In other words, of the 3 elements we listed above, what matters even more is: what input parameters does the function expects, and what parameters does it return.
+In other words, of the 3 elements we listed above, what matters even more is: what input parameters does the function expect, and what output parameters does it return.

-These two elements are what we call a signature, and we use this formalism:
+These two elements are what we call a *function signature*, for which we use this formalism:

-func (input1 type1, ...) (output1 OutputType1...)
+``func (input1 type1 [, input2 type2 [, ...]]) (output1 OutputType1 [, output2 OutputType2 [,...]])``

 Or optionally with the function's name:

-func function_name (input1 type1, ...) (output1 OutputType1...)
+``func function_name (input1 type1 [, input2 type2 [, ...]]) (output1 OutputType1 [, output2 OutputType2 [,...]])``

 Examples of signatures
 ----------------------